RickyW94/Octopus_rubescens_RNA_Editing_Pipeline/README.md

 ~/ORFfinder -in trinity_out_dir.Trinity.fasta -out rubescens_transcriptome_ORF_ignore_nested.fasta -n true -outfmt 1 > rubescens_transcriptome_ORFfinder_log.txt
 ```
 # Swissprot
-This next section blasts the ORFs against the swissprot database. **It should be noted that these results were later determined to be very unreliable.
+This next section s the ORFs against the swissprot database. **It should be noted that these results were later determined to be very unreliable.
 If the swissprot annotation says it's an ATPase, it might be, it might not be.**
 ## Installing blast
 This should already be installed by now, but here's the instructions as I used them
 ```